-There’s a world of difference between what the sales pages tell you it is and the harsh reality of what it actually is.
+There’s a world of difference between what the sales pages tells you AZ Millionaire Method is and what it actually is.

-If you haven’t heard their crazy income claims yet, here’s the sales video:
+If you haven’t heard their crazy income claims yet, watch the sales video:

-A guy calling himself Ryan Ford says he’s the one who put this money-making system together.
+A guy going by the name Ryan Ford says he’s the one who put this money-making system together.
 He says he can show you how to $1 million dollars in a year through Amazon…

 That’s a pretty bold claim!
 That’s $3,000 for as little as 10 minutes’ work per day.

-Ryan will also tell you this amazing income opportunity is available for a very limited time only.
+Ryan also tells us this amazing income opportunity is only available for a limited time.

-Under the video you see a timer counting down that’s designed solely to give you a false sense of urgency and pressure you into parting with your $37 as soon as possible.
+Under the video, you’ll see a countdown timer designed solely to give you a false sense of urgency and pressure you into parting with your $37 as soon as possible.

-Can You Make Any Money With AZ Millionaire Method?
+Can You Make Money With AZ Millionaire Method?

 In a word: No.

-You see, despite the outrageous claims, AZ Millionaire Method is nothing more than a 13 page PDF with links you to Amazon’s free training.
+You see, despite the outrageous claims, AZ Millionaire Method is nothing more than a 13 page PDF with links to Amazon’s publically available training: